 MEET THE TEAM...

-Has considerable experience supporting environmental, community benefit projects both locally and overseas for two decades.
-He has run his own UK leading, innovative business delivering carbon reductions in transport for the last 13 years, right up to the present.
-He has been a Renew Wales Coordinator and was also a project coordinator on the Supporting Resilient Renewable Communities project.
-He is currently the other co-manager for CARE's wind turbine and community studio projects.
-He, too, has experience in self-build property having built domestic and non-domestic buildings on his own property, and is also a committee member for Bwlchygroes community hall.
+Has experience supporting environmental, community benefit projects both locally and overseas for two decades.
+He has run his own UK leading business delivering carbon reductions in transport for the last 13 years, right up to the present.
+He has been a Renew Wales Coordinator and was also a project coordinator on the Supporting Resilient Renewable Communities project and has more recently been co-manager for CARE's wind turbine project.
+He has experience in self-build property, is trustee of a local community transport association and a committee member for Bwlchygroes community hall.

 Has expertise in renewable energy technologies, industrial building